chongtinghoivan/CloudCareerPro/README.md

 ### Day 14 (12 May 2022)
 1. Got 1 new lead (A total of 51 leads)
-2. Finished the Chapter "LinkedIn Tip 1 - Set up Profile Picture" under the Section "How to enhance your profile for more job opportunities?"
+2. Finished the Chapter "LinkedIn Tip 1 - Set up Profile Picture" under the Lesson "How to enhance your profile for more job opportunities?"

 ### Day 15 (13 May 2022)
 1. Edited the classroom setting; Decided the colour, logo and course image.